droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 * The druids are accompanied by several dozen blights, created by the Gulthias Tree upon Yester Hill, as well as three **greater strix** created by the swamp-witch, Baba Lysaga, who dwells in Berez.
 The strix have been patrolling the skies, preventing the Martikovs from escaping.
 * Davian isn’t entirely sure why the druids attacked the winery, why they’re still inside, or why Baba Lysaga is assisting them.

-A DC 12 Wisdom (Insight) check suggests that Davian might know more than he’s letting on, but he steadfastly refuses to explain further beyond noting that, “Yester Hill isn’t far from here.
+A DC 12 Perception check to Sense Motive suggests that Davian might know more than he’s letting on, but he steadfastly refuses to explain further beyond noting that, “Yester Hill isn’t far from here.
 The Forest Folk have been terrible neighbors for years, and we haven’t been shy about letting them know that.
 Looks like this is their revenge."
-A second DC 12 Wisdom (Insight) check reveals that he’s not telling the entire truth; if challenged, Davian responds by irritatedly promising to give the players his family’s “whole damn ledger" if they get rid of the druids first.
+A second DC 12 Perception check to Sense Motive reveals that he’s not telling the entire truth; if challenged, Davian responds by irritatedly promising to give the players his family’s “whole damn ledger" if they get rid of the druids first.

 Davian welcomes the players’ help in defeating the druids.
 If the players agree to do so, Davian can share the following additional information: